jeanho1/tuanavu.github.io/_pages/about.md

 {% include base_path %}

+My name is Tuan Vua Data Scientist  I created the Apply Data Science Channel as somewhere people from all backgrounds, countries etc can come and learn about Investing, Personal Finance and entrepreneurship!

+My name is Tuan Vu, and

-I'm a Data Scientist and a Machine Learning enthusiast.
+I'm currently a Data Scientist and a Machine Learning enthusiast.
 I write about Data Science, Statistics, Data Analysis, Data Mining, Machine Learning, Probability, and many other topics.

 ## I'm interested in

-* Machine Learning, especially:
+* Machine Learning
 * Deep Learning
-  * Bayesian Statistics
 * Data Science
 * Big Data
 * Statistics